FK Sarajevo: Stadium and training grounds

 FK Sarajevo plays at the Asim Ferhatović Hase Stadium, formerly known as the Koševo Stadium.
 It is owned by the City of Sarajevo but is leased to the club on a long-term basis.
 The club runs and operates the stadium and has sole commercial and developmental rights to the Olympic complex until at least 2051, with the possibility of a further 15-year extension.
-The current seating capacity is 30,121.
+The current seating capacity is 34,700.
 The stadium was opened in 1947 and named after the Sarajevo neighborhood of Koševo, where it is located.
 The stadium was literally buried into a local hill thus merging with its natural surroundings.
 In 1950 a pitch and a tartan track were also added.
 The first international football match at the stadium was played between Yugoslavia and Turkey, in 1954.

 In 1966, the stadium hosted the Balkan Games and was again renovated for the occasion.
 A new administration building was built, as were new locker rooms and a restaurant.
 A modern scoreboard and new lighting were also provided.
 In 1984, the stadium was reconstructed for the 1984 Winter Olympics that were held in Sarajevo and is therefore often unofficially called The Olympic Stadium.
-It is important to note that on 7 February 1984, the Asim H. Ferhatović stadium hosted the opening ceremony of the games, and seated roughly 50,000.
+On 7 February 1984, the Asim H. Ferhatović stadium hosted the opening ceremony of the games, and seated roughly 50,000.
 The West stand held 18,500 seating places at the time.

 In 2004 the stadium's official name was changed to Asim H. Ferhatović, in memory of legendary FK Sarajevo striker Asim Ferhatović, who died after a heart attack in 1987.
 In 1998, three years after the end of the Bosnian War, the stadium was renovated for a fourth time.
 The seating capacity of the stadium was reduced to 34,500 and new seats were added.
 The ground has held matches for Sarajevo and their local rival Željezničar, including Europa League and Champions League fixtures.
 Furthermore, the stadium has hosted the national teams of Yugoslavia and Bosnia and Herzegovina on numerous occasions, as well as many notable athletic meetings.

 Throughout its football history, the stadium welcomed some of Europe's finest clubs such as Manchester United, Real Madrid, Derby County, Inter Milan, Hamburger SV, Newcastle United, Celtic, Anderlecht, Borussia Mönchengladbach, Dynamo Kyiv, Basel, and others.
 Notable non-European clubs that have played Sarajevo on the stadium include the likes of Santos and Palmeiras.

 The stadium's highest attendance was recorded in a 1981–82 league match between FK Sarajevo and their city rival FK Željezničar.
 Allegedly, roughly 60,000 people attended the game.